Streamlinelv/cartbounty/readme.txt

 == Frequently Asked Questions ==

-= When is the cart and checkout form input field data saved? =
+= When is the cart and checkout form data saved? =

 Data and information about the cart is saved right after the user gets to the Checkout form and one of the following events happen: